so5/abc4/README.md

 - any number of child nodes in private network
 - ansible is installed on head node
 - host-based authentication is enabled between head node and child nodes
-- head node's strage is shared by all nodes by NFSv4
+- head node's local sotrage is shared by all nodes by NFSv4

 ```
             +------ private network --------+